Reliable Cellular Automata with Self-Organization: Introduction

 The section also defines variable-period media and formulates the main theorems for continuous time.

+\item Section~\ref{sec:sync} shows the method we will use to simulate a discrete-time cellular automaton by a variable-period one.

-\item Section ~\ref{s.sim} develops some simple simulations, to be used either directly or as a paradigm.
-The example transition function defined here will correct any set of errors in which no two errors occur close to each other.
+\item Section~\ref{sec:sim} develops some simple simulations, to be used either directly or as a paradigm.
+The example transition function defined here will correct any set of faults in which no two faults occur close to each other.

 We also develop the language used for defining our transition function in the rest of the paper.